MehdiNaserii/CEPAdaption/README.md

 - In the end, copy and paste rules into the "WekaExtractedRules.txt" (in the “Rule Mapper” folder) and save them for the next step.
 - Follow all of the above steps for “Hospital_Case_3_2” (the combination of case 2 and case 3).

 **Note:** We used three kinds of rule-based classifiers (OneR, Part, and JRipt) in our study.
 Other classifiers can be evaluated in the following steps explained above.
-Please note related config files exist in Hospital/Machine Learning config.
+Please note related config files exist in Hospital/Machine Learning Config.
 Since “JRip” is producing better results in terms of accuracy and rules number, we chose this classifier and continued the rest of our study with it.

 ### Rule mapping